-81.094.
+81.123.
 The Victory Services Club (VSC).
 Membership is open to all serving and retired members of the AF.
 SP are not required to take out membership to use the Club's facilities.
 They can gain entry by production of their identity cards.
-More information can be found here.
+More information can be found on the VSC website.